Discover and manage Microsoft Sentinel out-of-the-box content (Public preview)

 Find the support model for your content

 When contacting support, you may need other details about your solution, such as a publisher, provider, and plan ID values.
-You can find each of these on the solution's details page, on the Usage information & support tab.
+You can find each of these on the details page, on the Usage information & support tab.
 For example:

 In this document, you learned how to find and deploy built-in solutions and standalone content for Microsoft Sentinel.